shawhien/Seitonyn/README.md

 # Seitonyn

 ### Overview:
-- Seitonyn is an RPG game built with Unity that will allow players to control a character, traverse across the map, and fight enemies with a basic AI.
+- Seitonyn is an RPG game built with Unity that will allow players to control a character, traverse across the map, and fight enemies.
 The game will feature a similar playstyle to Pillars of Eternity.

 ### Controls:
 - Right click to move